MarioFinale/AniDownloader/README.md

 Configuration options can be set in SeriesData.xml.

-A simple Web-Server is in the works.
+A simple Web-Server is availiable and enabled by default.
+Can be accessed by the IP 127.0.0.1:8080.
+The bind ip can be changed.

 # Contributing